-From Jarvis and Creasey, "Activities for Lifespan Developmental Psychology Courses" Learning Goal 4: Identify some important reproductive challenges and choices.
+From Jarvis and Creasey, "Activities for Lifespan Developmental Psychology Courses" Learning Objective 4: Describe prenatal development, including environmental influences.

 In March of 2002, a child custody judge in Utica, New York, ruled that a mother must quit smoking or lose visitation rights for her child.
 The judge said the mother could not smoke in her home or car whether the child was present or not.
 The ruling revolved around medical reports about the harm of passive or residual smoke to health.
 The ruling was intended to guarantee a smoke-free environment for the child.
 However, there is controversy over the ruling as it raises a civil liberties issue about the rights of the mother in her private home.
 This activity asks students to consider the pros and cons of the ruling and provides a real application of course material to the developing child.
 Discussion should extend to the role of passive smoke in the homes of pregnant women (including the effects of teratogens) and in restaurants and public buildings.